 Assigns a keyword to an update.
 This is used internally to demarcate and/or emphasize certain aspects of specific updates.
 Also, if you plan on using libuau, you may define your own keywords and use them in your own program - luau and luau-x will simply ignore them.
+Note that keywords are case-sensitive and all-uppercase keywords are reserved for Luau's use - if you want to use your own, make it lower case (or mixed case).

-Keywords Specific to SOFTWARE Updates:
+Keywords Specific to Software Updates: